hpe-dev-incubator/hpe-dev-portal/content/event/using-hpe-greenlake-edge-to-cloud-platform-to-build-a-private-cloud.md

 January 24, 2024

-Learn how to onboard and manage your HPE hardware devices onto the HPE GreenLake edge-to-cloud platform using RESTful API commands and the web console.
-Then learn how HPE GreenLake for Private Cloud Business Edition enables you to create and manage a private cloud on your own hardware.
+Learn how to onboard & manage your HPE hardware devices with the HPE GreenLake edge-to-cloud platform and how to configure and use RESTful API commands to automate IT management via the platform.
+Get to view a demo on using the web console to access an array of integrated services such as HPE GreenLake for Private Cloud Business Edition.